KennethanCeyer/parallax-slider/README.md

 > We are wating to hear your requests.

-Please announce us, If you find some problem.
+Please report to us, If you find some problems.

 Thank you!